mholowko/Solaris/notebooks/rec_design/round3_design/design_notes.md

 ##### Quality control criteria

 - edit distance based: reject sequences with 1 edit distance away from top TIR
-- kmer-based.
+- reject too similar sequences?
-- motif-based.
+- kmer-based/motif-based.
 - reject sequences in an unknown area.
   Potential idea: define the "unknown area in terms clusters with less than 3 known sequences in terms wd distance", control the number of new rec in each unknown area/cluster to be less than 3.
 Yes, 3 is a random picked number.
-- reject too similar sequences?
 - reject seqs with UCB < top seqs' LCB (need to define some beta)

 ##### Things need to check